-Sometimes, I like to derail from our usual authentic Mexican appetizers and bring you something else, a homemade appetizer of course but with a twist.
-I thought I’d share with you these Easy Mexican Asian Baked Mussels as a little change to our love of the “usual” Mexican Appetizer.
+Sometimes, I like to derail from our usual authentic Mexican appetizers or Tex-Mex appetizers and bring you something else, a Mexican appetizer of course but with a twist.
+That being said, I thought I’d share with you these Easy Mexican Asian Baked Mussels. 😊

 Asian Influence in Mexico

-If you are like me, a seafood lover, and/or a seafood recipes lover, then this recipe is for you.
-If not then you can skip onto another Mexican Appetizers and More, appetizer recipe and enjoy all the other delicious appetizers offered here.
+If you are like me, a seafood lover, then this recipe is for you.

 Recipe and pictures to follow ↓